 Planning your next vacation can be overwhelming.
 It's hard to keep everything in mind while organizing all the details of where you're staying, what you'd like to see, and what you shouldn't miss out on when there etc.

-For this reason it's good to have a concise checklist or bullet point list.
+For this reason it's good travel advice to have a concise checklist or bullet point list.

 Further on in this guide on how to organize a trip, I'll break each point down into more detail.